z1lc/core/docs/health_policy_statement.md

 # Health Policy Statement
 Last reviewed *August 29, 2021*

 This document defines the goals for my mental and physical health.
 I may eventually add in spiritual health.
 I start very high-level and get more specific as the document continues.
 The rate at which I expect to change these goals increases as I get more specific.
-See also my [investment policy statement](investment_policy_statement.md), which this document is inspired by.
+See also my [Investment Policy Statement](investment_policy_statement.md), which this document is inspired by.

 ## Health Objectives